 - More and Beyond, and Fun!

 We are members of two major social science data archives—Inter-university Consortium for Political and Social Research (ICPSR) and Roper Center for Public Opinion Research.
 ICPSR is one of the world’s oldest and largest social science data repositories and contains many large-scale studies, such as the National Longitudinal Study of Adolescent Health (Add Health) and American National Election Study, that are of interest to researchers.
 (Please note that you must create a personal account in order to download data.)
 The Roper Center maintains a vast archive of public opinion data from leading survey organizations like Gallup, Pew Research, and the Associated Press.
 Additionally, the library has a membership to the Alliance for Audited Media, which publishes circulation statistics for approximately 3,000 U.S. newspapers and magazines.

 U.S. Government Data

-For more than a century, Alderman Library has participated in the Federal Depository Library Program (FDLP), an initiative that promotes public access to government information.
+For more than a century, UVA Library has participated in the Federal Depository Library Program (FDLP), an initiative that promotes public access to government information.
 Through the FDLP, the library has acquired an extensive collection of statistical data from the Census Bureau, Bureau of Labor Statistics, and other federal agencies.
 Our participation in the FDLP provides researchers with no-fee access to U.S. import and export data through USA Trade Online (please contact us for login information).